lambdaisland/nrepl-proxy/README.md

 &nbsp;

- is part of a growing collection of quality Clojure libraries created and maintained by the fine folks at [Gaiwan](https://gaiwan.co).
+nrepl-proxy is part of a growing collection of quality Clojure libraries created and maintained by the fine folks at [Gaiwan](https://gaiwan.co).

 Pay it forward by [becoming a backer on our Open Collective](http://opencollective.com/lambda-island),